da230896/TeamAvengersKatas/Solution Background/SystemApproach.md

 **4 Deployability**

 System should be deployable quickly and should not take long time.
-Micro service arch can do that as well.
+Micro service arch can achieve that as well.

 **5 elasticity**